§ Big list of Hacker news

 In structure, label references to future sections are non existent, so it

-would help assure the reader in section x that you will talk more about the uses of this in section y.
+would help assure the reader in section x that you will talk more about the

 What do you have in mind? works well to get to know what the other person